 You've squeezed every vendor.
 You've raised deductibles until employees groan.
 You've swapped pharmacy benefit managers twice in three years.
 And still, next year's renewal comes in higher than last year's.

-Here’s the uncomfortable truth: most cost-containment strategies are fighting the wrong battle.
-They treat symptoms-high drug prices, narrow networks, utilization management-while the real driver of waste sits quietly in the background, ignored because it’s harder to measure.
+Here's the hard truth: most cost-containment strategies fight the wrong battle.
+They treat symptoms—high drug prices, narrow networks, utilization management—while the real driver of waste goes ignored because it's harder to measure.

 The Waste That Compounds Silently

-The biggest leak in your benefits budget isn’t administrative fees or even out-of-network claims.
-It’s the cumulative cost of delayed prevention.
-Every employee who puts off a screening, skips a lab, or stops taking a maintenance medication is building a future claim.
+The biggest leak in your benefits budget isn't administrative fees or even out-of-network claims.
+It's the cumulative cost of deferred prevention.
+Every employee who puts off a screening, skips a lab, or stops taking maintenance meds is building a future claim.
 That delayed colonoscopy becomes a stage III cancer.
 That unmanaged A1C becomes dialysis.

-The math is brutal: a $200 preventive screening that catches something early can avoid a $50,000 claim two years later.
-But because the savings show up on a different spreadsheet-in a different year-no one treats prevention as a financial strategy.
-They treat it as a nice-to-have.
+The numbers tell the story: a $200 preventive screening that catches something early can avoid a $50,000 claim two years later.
+But because the savings show up on a different spreadsheet in a different year, no one treats prevention as a financial strategy.
+It's seen as a nice-to-have.

 Why Traditional Wellness Fails

-Most wellness programs try to nudge behavior with points, T-shirts, or drawings for a Fitbit.
-These feel good but don’t change real decisions.
-Employees don’t skip a mammogram because they’re lazy; they skip it because they’re busy, anxious about deductibles, and not convinced one test matters.
-A $10 gift card doesn’t override that calculus.
+Most wellness programs nudge people with points, T-shirts, or a Fitbit drawing.
+They feel nice but don't change real decisions.
+Employees don't skip a mammogram because they're lazy.
+They skip it because they're busy, worried about deductibles, and not convinced one test matters.
+A $10 gift card doesn't override that calculus.

 What would?
 Real money.
 Money that compounds.
 Money tied to retirement.